catseye/The-Dossier/article/Classic Text Adventures.md

 When I picked it up again years later, I finished it, but I did get a fair number of hints from other people who had played it, in between.

-**Why you should play it**: It's a genuinely good piece of interactive fiction.
+Why is it a classic?
+It's a genuinely good piece of interactive fiction.
 It was written by Douglas Adams.
 HHGttG was realised for radio, as books, as television, and as a movie, so it is fitting that it was realised as a text adventure as well.